sammiller06/jekyll-now/_posts/diet.md

+---
+layout: post
-# Why "good" diet advice is bad for losing weight
+title: Why "good" diet advice is bad for losing weight
+---

 Like most of East London, I got into rock climbing last year.
 I've always done a lot of sport so I'm naturally strong, but it turns out the only thing that really matters for climbing is the finger strength to bodyweight ratio.